kevcisme/blog/src/content/blog/blogpost-251019.md

 # And in October of '25 he said, let's get a Masters

+In this post, I'm both declaring that this Masters program is one I want to pursue, and deliberating on which courses I should be taking.
+There's a bit of pontification on how this puzzle pieces into my overall life plan, but I mostly skimp on deep thoughts in favor of action.

 ### How does this fit into my grand plans?

 ![](../../assets/kev-sketching-plans.png)